Remmie0/OpenFunsearch/README.md

 ```

 ### Analyzing Results
 After completing a run, you can analyze the results using the run_analyzer.ipynb Jupyter notebook.
 This notebook provides an exploratory data analysis to get a quick overview over the results.
+Please refer to the specific eval_datetime.txt for analysis on a specific run.

 ## Contact
 If you have any questions or need further assistance, please feel free to contact me!